Werner L. Oswald: Early life and education

-Oswald was born on 16 March 1904 in Lucerne, Switzerland to Arthur Oswald.
-His father was an attorney and member of the executive council of the Canton of Lucerne.
-He had one younger brother, Victor Oswald (born 1909), who served as the president of the board of EMS-Chemie in 1980.
+Oswald was born 16 March 1904 in Lucerne, Switzerland, one of five children, to Arthur Oswald (1872–1938), an attorney and executive council of the Canton of Lucerne, and Maria Oswald (née Waller; 1876–1960).
+His younger brother was Victor Oswald (born 1909), who served as the president of the board of EMS-Chemie in 1980.

 He completed the schools in Gais and Trogen, before attending the Agricultural School of Langenthal.
 Subsequently, he completed studies at the Federal Institute of Technology where he completed a doctorate.

 Career

-In 1936, Oswald formed Holzverzuckerungs AG ("HOWAG") in Zurich which manufactured fuel as a fermentation product from waste wood.
+In 1936, Oswald formed Holzverzuckerungs AG (abbreviated as HOWAG) in Zurich, which manufactured fuel as a fermentation product from waste wood.
 In 1942, he expended the operations and opened new manufacturing facilities in Domat/Ems, in order of the national supply service during World War II.
 In 1956, he denied further subventions from the government and switched the production to synthetic fibers.
 In 1960, the company was ultimately renamed to Emser-Werke AG (since 1978 as EMS-Chemie).

 Personal life

-Since 1944, Oswald was married to Éleonore (née Mathys).
+In 1944, Oswald married Éleonore "Lonny" Matthys, with whom he had five children;